-If the device takes over the role of the root bridge, then the other devices in the network use the value specified here.
+If the device takes over the role of the Root bridge, then the other devices in the network use the value specified here.

-Otherwise, the device uses the value specified by the root bridge.
+Otherwise, the device uses the value that the Root bridge specifies.
 See the Root information frame.

 In the Rapid Spanning Tree Protocol (RSTP), the bridges negotiate a status change without a specified delay.